LaurenceGA/kwamp/README.md

 }
 ```

-#### Unsubscirbing to a topic
+#### Unsubscribing to a topic
-Unsubscirbing is a blocking procedure.
+Unsubscribing is a blocking procedure.
 Using the subscription handle from when you subscribed:
 ```kotlin
 subscriptionHandle.unsubscribe()
 ```